ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

     pod 'BMSPush', '~> 3.0'
 end
 ```
-From the Terminal, go to your project folder and install the dependencies with the following command:
+From the Terminal, go to your project folder and install the dependencies with the following command,

 ```
 pod install
 ```

-#### Swift 2.3

-Before running the `pod install` command, make sure to use Cocoapods version [1.1.0.beta.1](https://github.com/CocoaPods/CocoaPods/releases/tag/1.1.0.beta.1).

-#### Swift 3.0

-Before running the `pod install` command, make sure to use Cocoapods version [1.1.0.beta.1](https://github.com/CocoaPods/CocoaPods/releases/tag/1.1.0.beta.1).

 For apps built with Swift 3.0, you may receive a prompt saying "Convert to Current Swift Syntax?" when opening your project in Xcode 8 (following the installation of BMSCore) do not convert BMSPush, BMSCore or BMSAnalyticsAPI